The Green-Eyed Blonde

-The Green-Eyed Blonde is a 1957 American drama film directed by Bernard Girard and written by Dalton Trumbo, a blacklisted Hollywood screenwriter; the script was credited to his front, Sally Stubblefield.
+The Green-Eyed Blonde is a 1957 American drama film directed by Bernard Girard and written in collaboration by Dalton Trumbo, a blacklisted Hollywood screenwriter; and his front Sally Stubblefield, who wrote the story that Trumbo then adapted for the screen.
 The film stars Susan Oliver, Melinda Plowman, Beverly Long, Norma Jean Nilsson, Tommie Moore and Carla Merey.
 The film was released by Warner Bros. on December 14, 1957.

 Plot

 Maggie Wilson joins the staff of a California institution for wayward girls, run by the stern Mrs. Nichols.
 A new arrival, Betsy Abel, hates her mother and has a two-month-old baby of her own, refusing to identify the father.

 "Greeneyes", one of the girls, is due to be released in a few weeks.
 Her boyfriend Cliff is a former drug addict, determined to stay clean.
 The girls at the institution bond, particularly when Betsy's mother visits, threatening to put the baby up for adoption unless Betsy names the father so he can pay for the baby's support.
 The mother is unaware her own boyfriend impregnated her daughter.